Saving your natural tooth

-- Red or swollen gums near the tooth.
+- Swollen or reddened gums near the affected area

-A root canal treatment usually requires one or two office visits and is performed by either a dentist or an endodontist.
-Here is how we perform your root canal:
+A root canal is typically completed in one or two visits and is performed by a dentist or endodontist.
+Here’s how the procedure is carried out:

 Diagnosis and Treatment Plan